bayek335/task-5-pbi-btpns-bayu-pamungkas/readme.md

 ## Task PBI BTPNS Rakamin.id Bayu Pamungkas
 Hello everyone, this is a task project base experience, which the task is to build an api using ``Go-Languange``.
-This project still not implements Clean Code and Clean Architecture yet, because it is my first project with ``Go-language`` it spend a few days to finish it despite the project just a small project.
+This project is still not implement a Clean Code or a Clean Architecture yet, ya it is my first project with ``Go-language`` and I spend a few days to finish it, despite the project just have a small case.
-With the project base experience or Virtual Internsip Experience Rakamin.id, it makes me to always learn something new, and it makes me know about Go fundamental too.
+With the project base experience or Virtual Internsip Experience Rakamin.id, it makes me curious to learn something new, and it encourages me know about Go fundamental too.

+### Access Endpoint
+Endpoints are available in the user_endpoint.md and photo_endpoint.md, which contain the request and response from the endpoint.

 ### Feature
 - Register
 - Login
 - Update user
 - Remove user
+- Retrieve profile image
 - Upload profile image
 - Update profile image
 - Delete profile image